Byun Yo-han: Career

 In 2015, he starred in leading roles in indie hit Socialphobia and the romantic comedy Ex-Girlfriends' Club.
 In the same year, he also appeared as one of the six main leads in SBS's 50-episode historical drama Six Flying Dragons playing a master swordsman.
 Byun then starred alongside Kim Yoon-seok in the fantasy drama film Will You Be There?.

 In 2018, he starred in the hit drama Mr. Sunshine, which became one of the highest-rated dramas in Korean cable television history.

 In 2021, Byun starred in Lee Joon-ik's black-and-white historical film The Book of Fish, for which he was nominated for the Baeksang Arts Award for Best Actor – Film.

 In 2022, Byun starred in Kim Han-min's blockbuster film, Hansan: Rising Dragon (2022).
 Byun grabbed 6 awards through his role, Japanese naval commander, Wakisaka.

-In 2023, Byun was chosen as the representative of "Next Actor" in the 11th Muju Film Festival which held in June 2–6, 2023.
+In 2023, Byun was chosen as the representative of "Next Actor" in the 11th Muju Film Festival which was held from June 2–6, 2023.
 His works and career's history were exhibited in Muju Choibuk Art Museum during the festival.

 In 2022, Byun was reported to star alongside Song Kang-ho in Uncle Samsik.
 Set in the 1960s, the series depicts the intertwined story of two men, exploring themes of pride, greed, and their camaraderie.
 Shin Yeon-shick wrote and directed the series.
-It was released worldwide on Disney+ and on Hulu in the USA from May 15, to June 19, 2024.
+It was released worldwide on Disney+ and on Hulu in the USA from May 15 to June 19, 2024.

+Personal life

+On December 13, 2025, Byun's relationship with American singer-songwriter Tiffany Young became public after he confirmed it through a handwritten letter.

+Byun's agency, Team Hope, told media outlets that the two were dating seriously with marriage in mind.
+Young also addressed fans directly via a handwritten letter on Instagram, describing her partner as someone who brought her optimism.
+The couple reportedly became close after co-starring in the 2024 Disney+ drama Uncle Samsik.

+On February 27, 2026, it was reported that Byun and Young had legally registered their marriage.
+According to an official statement released the same day, the couple completed their marriage registration privately and planned to hold a small, intimate wedding ceremony at a later date.